snowflakedb/snowflake-cli-templates/dcm_project/README.md

   - definitions/.*
 ```

-## Working on Data Projects with Snowflake CLI
+## Working on DCM Projects with Snowflake CLI

-### 1. Initialize a Data Project from the template
+### 1. Initialize a DCM Project from the template

-To initialize a new Data Project from this template, execute the following command and provide the
+To initialize a new DCM Project from this template, execute the following command and provide the
 data required in command prompts.
-This command creates a new directory with Data Project files.
+This command creates a new directory with DCM Project files.
 Replace `<project_dir_name>` with the desired location for the project directory.

 ```bash